flycheck/flycheck/README.rst

 |license| |travis|

-Flycheck is a modern on-the-fly syntax checking extension for GNU Emacs 24.
+Flycheck is a modern on-the-fly syntax checking extension for GNU Emacs 24, intended as replacement for the older Flymake extension which is part of GNU Emacs.

 It uses various syntax checking and linting tools to check the contents of buffers, and reports warnings and errors directly in the buffer, or in an